Applied Agricultural Research in West Michigan

 A local institute with a practical, field-first approach.

 Our mission is to support fruit and specialty-crop growers across Michigan as they navigate changing weather patterns, shifting markets, and evolving expectations around environmental stewardship.
-Rooted in the Fruit Ridge and the broader Great Lakes region, we develop, test, and share research, tools, and practices openly so they can be adapted by growers statewide and beyond
+Rooted in the Fruit Ridge and broader Great Lakes region, we develop, test, and share research, tools, and practices openly so they can be adapted by growers statewide and beyond

 Mission